Trump’s Peace Plan Is ‘Deal of Century’ but Not for Right Reasons

 There is a reason why every American president since 1967 has supported a two-state solution: they recognized that Israel’s future as a thriving Jewish and democratic state depended on maintaining a Jewish majority.
 Every prior iteration of the peace process, no matter how flawed, envisioned a Jewish Israel alongside an Arab Palestine, which would comprise much of the West Bank and Gaza Strip.

 But, without an agreement, Israel continued to occupy the West Bank and expanded Jewish settlements into the territory.
-Over the last 53 years, the number of Jewish settlers living in territory earmarked by the international community for future, sovereign Palestine grew to a point of no return with more than 400,000 Jewish settlers living in the West Bank, and another 200,000 in East Jerusalem.
+Over the last 53 years, the number of Jewish settlers living in territory earmarked by the international community for a future, sovereign Palestine grew to a point of no return with more than 400,000 Jewish settlers living in the West Bank, and another 200,000 in East Jerusalem.

 Without any serious pressure on Israel to halt settlement expansion, Palestinians watched the opportunity for statehood diminish in slow motion.